Vincent Lingiari: Land rights act and handback

 An important and symbolic event in Australian history occurred when, during an emotional ceremony in 1975, Prime Minister Gough Whitlam poured the local sand into Lingiari's hands, symbolically handing a small part of land belonging to the Wave Hill station back to the Gurindji people, on a 30-year pastoral lease.
 A photograph of the moment captured by Mervyn Bishop was purchased by the National Portrait Gallery and is displayed in Old Parliament House.

 On 7 June 1976, Lingiari was named a Member of the Order of Australia for his services to the Aboriginal people.

-Legacy
+Death and legacy

 Lingiari died on 21 January 1988.
 Every year until then he attended the Gurindji's annual re-enactment of the walk-off.